Abstracts of Selected Publications

 and tangent trigonometry functions to those words in a geometry context, and

-nature of the diagram will also allow students to make connections to major
+diagram will also allow students to make connections to major inequalities and

-concludes with discussion and another applet using the applied context of the
+discussion and another applet using the applied context of the Ferris Wheel

 Lesser, Lawrence